rmelick/accounts-management/thoughts.md

 ## Implementation ideas

+My instinct is to support three types of authentication:

+- per-user password based authentication for the normal scientific users
+- "system to system" authentication for the services we will integrate with
-My instinct is to support both per-user password based authentication and "system to system" authentication.
-This will allow for most users to self-service manage small changes (e.x. name updates, adding an email address).
+- per-user password authentication for admin users

+This will allow for most users to self-service manage small changes ( e.x. name updates, adding an email address).
 It will also allow for relatively simple integration with other services.
 We will need to create a fair number of authorization helper functions / libraries for our internal code to support mixing both types.

 ### Per-User authentication